-All staff should be alert to the well-being of students and to signs of abuse, and should engage with these signs, as appropriate, to determine whether they are caused by peer-on-peer abuse.
+All staff should be alert to the well-being of students and to signs of abuse, and should engage with these signs, as appropriate, to determine whether they are caused by child-on-child abuse.
 However, staff should be mindful of the fact that the way(s) in which children will disclose or present with behaviour(s) as a result of their experiences will differ.

-Signs that a child may be suffering from peer-on-peer abuse can also overlap with those indicating other types of abuse (please see SECTION 6 of the RGS SAFEGUARDING AND CHILD PROTECTION POLICY for indicators of abuse) and can include:
+Signs that a child may be suffering from child-on-child abuse can also overlap with those indicating other types of abuse (please see SECTION 6 of the RGS SAFEGUARDING AND CHILD PROTECTION POLICY for indicators of abuse) and can include:

-- Failing to attend school, disengaging from classes or struggling to carry out school related tasks to the standard ordinarily expected; - physical injuries; - experiencing difficulties with mental health and/or emotional well-being;
+- Failing to attend school, disengaging from classes or struggling to carry out school related tasks to the standard ordinarily expected; - physical injuries; - experiencing difficulties with mental health and/or emotional wellbeing; - becoming withdrawn and/or shy; experiencing headaches, stomach aches, anxiety and/or panic attacks; suffering from nightmares or lack of sleep or sleeping too much; - broader changes in behaviour including alcohol or substance misuse;